Get 6 months of unlimited talk and text for $7 per month

 Some people like to stock up on stuff -- you know, like giant containers of mayonnaise, tins of popcorn and a garage freezer full of chicken breast.
-Prepaying for cellular service is sort of like stocking up, and today I have a deal that's sort of like pouring cellular into mason jars in the pantry.
+Prepaying for cellular service is sort of like stocking up, and today I have a deal that's sort of like pouring cellular into Mason jars in the pantry.
 Tello is offering a prepaid 6 month plan that includes unlimited talk and text with 2GB of LTE data -- all for $41.65 when you use promo code CHEAP15 at checkout.
 That works out to about $6.95 per month.

 This looks like a good alternative to the deal I told you about yesterday -- Red Pocket Mobile's full year of prepaid service for $30.
 While that deal applies to any prepaid phone -- CDMA or GSM -- and works out to $2.50 per month, it isn't perfect, since it limits you to 200 minutes of talk, 1,000 texts and just 200 megabytes of data per month.